Setting property groups

 MVS property groups using Zowe profiles

-Once you have created such a profile that has direct access to the MVS data sets listed in the property groups, the COBOL editor will try to look for copybooks in the syslib and library locations provided.
-During MVS remote file resolving, IBM Z Open Editor employs an MVS connection test that validates the authentication method being used (Figure 1).
-If a JWT is not located in the service profile or base profile, then basic authentication with username and password will be attempted.
+Once you have created such a profile that has direct access to the MVS data sets listed in the property groups, the COBOL editor try's to look for copybooks in the syslib and library locations provided.
+During MVS remote file resolving, IBM Z® Open Editor employs an MVS connection test that validates the authentication method being used (Figure 1).
+If a JWT is not located in the service profile or base profile, then basic authentication with username and password is attempted.
+Z Open Editor does not attempt to resolve remote files until a connection test passes.

-• If the username and password are not saved in the profile, IBM Z Open Editor will prompt you for credentials.
+• If the username and password are not saved in Zowe the profile, IBM Z Open Editor prompts you for credentials.

 Fig.1: MVS connection test flow chart